brantleyglobal/globaleconomy/README.md

 ## Quickstart

-To get started with globalDEX 2, follow the steps below:
+To get started with Global Economy, follow the steps below:

-1. Install the latest version of globalDEX 2
+1. Install the latest version of Global Economy

 ```
-npx create-gbd@latest
+navigate to packages/nextjs  && run
+yarn install

+navigate to packages/hardhat  && run
+yarn install
 ```

 This command will install all the necessary packages and dependencies, so it might take a while.

-> [!NOTE]
-> You can also initialize your project with one of our extensions to add specific features or starter-kits.
-Learn more in our [extensions documentation](https://docs.globalDEX.io/extensions/).

 2. Run a local network in the first terminal: